tbenade/wercker-devcenter/source/articles/introduction/index.md

 # Introduction to wercker

 Wercker is a continuous delivery platform that allows developers to test and deploy their code often.
 By embracing continuous delivery, developers reduce risk and eliminate waste while developing software.

-In this chapter we will discuss the [benefits](/articles/introduction/benefits.html) of using wercker but also introduce you to the [concepts](/articles/introduction/concepts.html) and principles of wercker and continuous delivery.
+In this section we discuss [how wercker works](/articles/introduction/how.html) and what happens in the wercker [pipeline](/articles/introduction/pipeline.html).

-You can also check out the different flows for the [Build](/articles/introduction/build.html), [Deployment](/articles/introduction/deployment.html) and [Provisioning](/articles/introduction/provisioning.html) processes.

-After this chapter it is a good idea to install the [wercker command](/articles/cli/) and familiarize yourself with the [wercker.yml](/articles/werckeryml/) file.

 -------